Unmasking Real Estate Transactions

 Residential Property

-Includes 1-4 family homes, condos, co-ops, and even vacant land intended for such construction.
+Includes 1-4 family homes, condos, co-ops, and vacant land.

 • 💸